Aithusa712/MagazineClient/README.md

 # About this

-This java project is an assignment for my Software Architectures modules.
+This java project is an assignment for my Software Architectures module.
 The task is to create a Magazine Service Client with a fully working GUI that can perform CRUD functions.
 The application is able to load and save the current session into a csv file for later use.
 The application is made using JavaFX, all coded without any help of GUI visual tools such as Scene Builder